Lord; Teach Us to Pray

 A Sermon on Ephesians 2:18Read more

-Do your prayers ever feel useless?
-Why is that?
-Dr. Martyn Lloyd-Jones addresses some of the reasons our prayers can be so ineffective and takes us into Ephesians for the answers.
-Ephesians 2:18 states that, “through him we both have access in one Spirit to the Father.”
+In this sermon on Ephesians 2:18 titled “Lord, Teach Us to Pray,” Dr. Martyn Lloyd-Jones addresses some of the reasons prayers can be so ineffective.
+Ephesians 2:18 states that “through him we both have access in one Spirit to the Father.”
 This verse shows the complexity of prayer.
-According to Dr. Lloyd-Jones a detrimental fallacy in the church is that prayer is simple.
-Some people focus on the reality that we have access to God through Christ, and neglect the Spirit.
-They can pray with flawless doctrine, but their prayers are “useless.”
-“You can be absolutely orthodox but at the same time be spiritually dead.”
-This is one side.
-The other side neglects doctrine and says that all we need is the Spirit.
+According to Dr. Lloyd-Jones, a detrimental fallacy in the church is that prayer is simple.
+Some people focus on the reality that Christians have access to God through Christ and yet neglect the Spirit.
+They can pray with flawless doctrine but their prayers are “useless.”
+“You can be absolutely orthodox but at the same time be spiritually dead,” Dr. Lloyd-Jones shares.
+The other side neglects doctrine and says that all one needs is the Spirit.
 They elevate experience and throw out doctrine.
 However, Dr. Lloyd-Jones notes that both right doctrine and life in the Spirit are absolutely essential.
-There is no other way to have access to God apart from these two.
-Also, nothing should be added to these doctrines.
-Roman Catholicism holds that Marry is a mediator, but to believe this is to go “tragically astray.”
+There is no other way to have access to God apart from these two and nothing should be added to these doctrines.

 Additional Scripture Translations

 18for through Him we both have our access in one Spirit to the Father.